gimesketvirtadieni/slimstreamer/README.md

 git submodule update --init --recursive
 ```

-It will download all the source code needed for compiling SlimSTreamer.
+It will download all the source code needed for compiling SlimStreamer.

 2. Compiling dependencies

 SlimStreamer uses number of dependencies however most of them are provided in header files, so they do not need to be compiled separately.
-The only dependency that need to be compiled separately is a logger library.
+The only dependency that needs to be compiled separately is a logger library.
-To compile the logger library, one should do like following:
+To compile the logger library, one should do like following (from a 'slimstreamer' directory):

 ```
 cd dependencies